texhex/BiosSledgehammer/README.md

 provided by BIOS.
 BCU will only support models with a WMI-compliant BIOS, which are most commercial HP desktops, notebooks, and workstations.*
 * [BIOS Update files](http://www.hp.com/drivers) for the models you want to support
-* [TPM Update files](http://h20564.www2.hp.com/hpsc/doc/public/display?docId=emr_na-c05192291) (Advisory with download link) if a TPM update is desired
+* [TPM Update files](http://h20564.www2.hp.com/hpsc/doc/public/display?docId=emr_na-c05381064) (January 2017 advisory with download link) if a TPM update is desired
 * Note: The BIOS and TPM files for the example models that are included in ``BiosSledgehammer.zip`` can be downloaded automatically - see [Installation](#install).

 ## <a name="process">Process</a>